-It’s a beautiful August morning in Ohio and I’m enjoying a cup of coffee on my 9 year old deck.
+It’s a beautiful August morning in Ohio and I’m enjoying a cup of coffee in my backyard.
 This past Spring I spent some time cleaning and sealing my wood deck and the results were beautiful!

 Now let me tell you that this is not usually the case.
 In fact, I have re-stained my deck about 5 times; completely stripped and sanded it twice.
 I have to admit that this is one of my least favorite home maintenance projects.
 However, this year I figured out a few tips that made it much easier.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure statement here.